openbabel/documentation/UseTheLibrary/PythonIntro.rst

 Introduction
 ~~~~~~~~~~~~

 The Python interface to OpenBabel is perhaps the most popular of the several languages that OpenBabel supports.

-The rationale and technical details behind Pybel are described in the Pybel paper.
-To support further development of Pybel, please cite this paper if you use Pybel to obtain results for publication:

-    N.M.
-O'Boyle, C. Morley and G.R.
-Hutchison. `Pybel: a Python wrapper for the OpenBabel cheminformatics toolkit <http://dx.doi.org/10.1186/1752-153X-2-5>`_ *Chem.
-Cent.
-J.* **2008**, *2*, 5.
+We provide two Python modules that can be used to access the functionality of Open Babel toolkit:

+# The standard Python bindings, contained in the *openbabel* module.
+These were automatically generated using SWIG from the C++ API.
+See [FIXME]

+# An additional module called *Pybel*.
+This is a light-weight wrapper around the classes and methods in *openbabel*  and provides more convenient and Pythonic ways to access the Open Babel toolkit.
+See [FIXME]

+You don't have to choose between them though - they can be used together.